marovira/csc116_fall2018/README.md

 * `lectures`: all of the lecture notes.
 They will be published usually after class.
-* `in-class`: in-class exercises as well as their solutions.
+* `ice`: solutions to in-class exercises along with code versions of the solutions.
 * `references`: lists of books, websites, etc. that you may find useful or interesting.